 Escalation.
 If Contractor does not respond to a Support Request within the relevant Service Level response time, the State may escalate the Support Request to the Contractor Project Manager and State Program Managers, or their designees, and then to the parties’ respective Contract Administrators.

 Time Extensions.
-The State may, on a case-by-case basis, agree in writing to a reasonable extension of the Service Level response or Resolution times.
+The State may, on a case-by-case basis, agree in writing to a reasonable extension of the Service Level response.

 Contractor Updates.
 Contractor shall give the State monthly electronic or other written reports and updates of: